navidrome/website/content/en/docs/faq/_index.md

 Others: [mp3tag](https://www.mp3tag.de/en/index.html) (Windows, macOS), [ExifTool](https://exiftool.org/) (Linux, macOS, Windows), [Yate](https://2manyrobots.com/yate/) (macOS), [Kid3](https://kid3.kde.org/) (Windows, macOS, Linux), [foobar2000](https://www.foobar2000.org) (Windows, macOS), [MusicBee](https://getmusicbee.com/) (Windows), [Media Monkey](https://www.mediamonkey.com) (Windows), Groove Music (Windows), Windows Media Player (Windows), Apple iTunes (Windows), Apple Music (macOS).

 If you are new to organizing and tagging your library, take a look at this post about how to use Picard or beets with Navidrome: [Organizing music with Musicbrainz Picard](http://www.thedreaming.org/2020/11/22/musicbrainz-picard/)

+Don't forget to take a look at our [Tagging Guidelines](/docs/usage/tagging-guidelines/) to ensure your music library is correctly tagged.

 ---
 ## ▶︎ Where are the logs?